UCaNLabUMB/gr-owc/docs/hardware_characterization/Electrical to Optical.md

 From the figure, the result correlates with our analysis above: the low-pass filter is doing its job, with the response starting to roll off around $f_c \approx 6\text{ MHz}$.
 The frequency response was swept from 0 Hz to 13 MHz (CF 6.5 MHz, span 13.0 MHz, RBW 100 kHz).
 Beyond ~7 MHz, the trace drops into the noise floor, confirming the filter attenuates frequencies past the cutoff.

 We can also argue that the oscilloscope and environmental factors reduced our voltage when we look at power in dBm.
 In the plot, marker R reads −20.0 dBm at 2.76 MHz, and a second marker reads −49.6 dBm at 5.51 MHz — well past the point where attenuation begins.

+## Transmitter/Receiver Emission Pattern [OPTIONAL]
+The goal for this section is to characterize the transmission and receiving emission angles from our devices (i.e., photo-detector, LED panel).
+By doing this, we can understand and improve the coverage of our LED and photo-detector positions, and ensure that the system we build always operates and accounts for the optimal transmission and receiving coverage.
+In this section, we will used the mannual rotation to record the desired angles for our setup, just like previous section, we just characterize the rectangle LED panel.

+**Components**
+- Tektronix MDO3014 Mixed Domain Oscilloscope
+- Keysight 33500B Series Waveform Generator
+- Thorlabs ADP120A2 Photo-detector, optical lens & blue filter
+- Small LED panel (e.g., cirlce, rectangular, etc.)
+- **2 male-to-male (M-M) BNC cable**, male-to-female (M-F) BNC adapter, female (F) jumper wires with female (F) BNC cable, **male (M) BNC connector**, and **female (F) BNC connector**
+- **Mini-Circuits 15542 SLP-5+ Low Pass Filter (LPF)** & **Mini-Circuits DC Block 50&Omega BLK-89-S+**
+- Thorlabs RP005 Mannual Rotation Stages
+- Other accessories (e.g., Thorlabs screws and hardware kit)

+**Setup**

+Tx side: